Myths about automation

 These are great options for B2C customers, but not for B2B

-If you’re a B2B merchants (or serve both B2C and B2B), the Help Center is a great option.
+If you’re a B2B merchant (or serve both B2C and B2B), the Help Center is a great option.
 That’s because you can create a Help Center for your B2B customers, and refer traffic (from B2B support or outbound campaigns) directly to this segmented resource.
 Here’s an example of Loop Earplugs’s B2B Help Center: